Tomáš Baťa: Baťa's leadership for quality and innovation

-In a scholarly study of Tomáš Baťa as a leader and business innovator, Dr. Myron Tribus states:
+In a scholarly study of Tomáš Baťa as a leader and business innovator, Myron Tribus states:

 "When I first began this paper, I intended to demonstrate that what Baťa did is a superb illustration of what is now called "quality management".
 The record shows that Tomáš Baťa did indeed precede modern "quality management" practices by at least half a century.
 If we look only at that side of the man, we must conclude that he was the first to use quality as a way to lower cost at the same time as he created customer delight."

 "However, as I delved more deeply into Baťa's management methods, it became clear that looking at his work through such a lens gives much too narrow a focus.
 It is possible, of course, to analyze Baťa's work as an example of what W. Edwards Deming has called his "System of Profound Knowledge".
 However, the level of abstraction at which Dr. Deming describes this system makes it capable of encompassing many different activities and while it provides great generality, it does not provide a focus on what was unique about Baťa.
 I have chosen a less abstract approach, concentrating on the Baťa contributions I thought would be of greatest value in contemporary management.
 My objective is to find the most important lessons that the Baťa system of management can teach today's entrepreneurs."